dh4/mupen64plus-qt/README.md

 ##### --gfx/--audio/--input/--rsp

 These are configured under the plugins tab once the plugin directory has been set.
+You can also configure plugins on a per-game basis under Settings->Configure Game.

-##### ---emumode
+##### --emumode

 This is configured under the emulation tab.